 - Integrity: Taking pride in your schoolwork by completing your own assignments and following ethical practices will prepare you for compliance and legal obligations you’ll face as an industry professional and AAPC member.

 - Interpersonal skills: Good communication with your instructors and classmates is a strong attribute of a professional student; these skills will strengthen your networking abilities and help you to work well with others.

 - Technical skills: A job requirement for this industry is to use and navigate through medical software systems and coding software.
 As a student, use your time efficiently to learn about these systems and their functionalities.

-You are fortunate if you are able to focus solely on school without having to work.
+As a professional student, you are fortunate if you are able to focus solely on school without having to work.
 For many, attending school and working is a balancing act.
 Even if you are not balancing work and school, you may have family, friends, and church or other organizational obligations that require your time.
-As a professional (whether student or employee), you must learn to manage your time resourcefully.
+You must learn to manage your time resourcefully.
 Remember: When you gain employment, those other responsibilities are still going to be present.

 Here are some timesaving tips to help you be a more professional student:

 - Dedicate 30 minutes to an hour for study time per week, per class.

 - Identify a quiet zone for independent study or online coursework to avoid distractions.

 - Alert family members and friends to not disturb you during study and coursework time.

 Take heed to the old cliché: Don’t bite off more than you can chew.
 You may have to learn how to say no to certain people, activities, or invitations that may keep you from being a professional student.